BonnierNews/linda/README.md

 chrome://extensions/

 ## Release (for developers - to create own version)
 Update the version in manifest.json and run ./release.js.
 It will create a tar.gz file.
+Then draft a new release here (https://github.com/doganyazar/linda/releases) and attach the created tar.gz file.